David-Byrne/Hangons/README.md

 ### A completely clientside Hangouts.json parser.

 It's got a clean and modern look with a responsive design that looks well on any screen size.
-The option light up as you go along creating an intuitive user experience
+The option light up as you go along creating an intuitive user experience.
 ![Homescreen](https://raw.githubusercontent.com/David-Byrne/Hangons/master/images/homescreen.png)

 #### Getting Started